-IN THE COURT OF

-HOLDEN AT

-CRIMINAL APPN NO OF20 (ARISING FROM CRIMINAL APPEAL NO OF 20.)

-: : APPLICANT/ APPELLANT

-vs

-UGANDA :::::::::::::::::::::::::::::::::::

-AFFIDAVIT IN SUPPORT OF NOTICE OF MOTION:

-I

-that that:
+THE REPUBLIC OF UGANDA IN THE COURT OF HOLDEN AT.....
+CRIMINAL APPN NO......
+OF20...
+(ARISING FROM CRIMINAL APPEAL NO.....
+OF 20.): : APPLICANT/ APPELLANT VS AFFIDAVIT IN SUPPORT OF NOTICE OF MOTION:Of do solemnly make oath and swear/ affirm that that: 1.
 I am male / female Adult Ugandan of sound min the Applicant/ Convict herein and therefore having capacity to depone to this Affidavit.

-2. That I was charged and convicted to Years in prison for the offence of

-contrary to section of the penal code Act.
+2. That I was charged and convicted to Years in prison for the offence of of the penal code Act. contrary to section...

-3. That prior to my conviction I was granted bail by the High/Magistrate court and I dully abided by the terms of the bail and also dully attended court on dates I was scheduled to attend. (see